Keeping a close eye on your credit score is an essential practice if you want to maintain your financial health.

 In this section, we'll discuss its features and pricing.

-Credit Verify can be used to project what will happen if you take specific financial steps to try and improve your credit score.
+Through Credit Verify, you can check your credit score without harming it.
+Furthermore, it can be used to project what will happen if you take specific financial steps to try and improve your credit score.
 For example, if you have a less-than-great credit score right now, you can plot out different financial moves to try and increase your score.
 You'll see how effective they'll be at boosting your score and how long it will take for them to improve it.
 That way, you can have a clear route to your financial wellbeing.

 It's easy to look at your credit scores, think that you should probably do something about it, then put that decision off until another day.
 Having a clear visualization, with laid out steps in front of you, can help a lot in terms of motivation.

-While you could hypothetically scramble to keep tabs on your credit score and financial history without the help of a professional service, you can't get a daily monitor without one.
+While you could hypothetically scramble to keep tabs on your credit score and financial history without the help of a professional service, you can't have it daily monitored without one.

-Credit Verify is constantly monitoring your credit score and any factor that goes into it.
+Credit Verify is constantly monitoring your credit score and any factors that go into it.
 You're given a play-by-play of what goes into your report so that you can take the steps needed as soon as possible if you notice any fraudulent activity.

 It's also important to know that TransUnion and Equifax can sometimes make mistakes.
 Whether inconsistencies on your score are the result of fraudulent activity or they're simply mistakes in the reporting process, it's important to have them taken care of.

-It might surprise you that a lot of people have at least an error or two on their report, and those errors can be significant enough to drop your score and require lenders to give you poorer rates.
+It might surprise you that a lot of people have at least an error or two on their report, and those errors can be significant enough to drop your score and make lenders to provide you with higher rates.

 Make sure that you're aware of all of the factors in your credit report and financial history so that you can dispute any mistakes that might pop up.
 Not doing so could hurt your ability to get new lines of credit.

-Credit Verify offers a seven day trial for $1, can be refunded if a client is decides not to stay with the service.
+Credit Verify offers a seven day trial for $1 that can be refunded if a client decides not to stay with the service.
 After the trial period, the pricing is $24.95 per month.
 This is in the standard range for identity protection services.

 There are a few ways that your identity might get snatched from you and used to your disadvantage.